rb7a/sora/src/content/work/chinese-new-year-dragon.md

 ## Prompt

-Prompt: A Chinese Lunar New Year celebration video with Chinese Dragon.
+A Chinese Lunar New Year celebration video with Chinese Dragon.